OpenMx/OpenMx/docs/source/RegDemoMatrix.rst

       mxRAMObjective("A", "S", "F", "M")
   )

 This ``mxModel`` function can be split into several parts.
-First, we give the model a title.
+First, we give the model a name.
 The first argument in an ``mxModel`` function has a special function.
 If an object or variable containing an ``MxModel`` object is placed here, then ``mxModel`` adds to or removes pieces from that model.
 If a character string (as indicated by double quotes) is placed first, then that becomes the name of the model.
 Models may also be named by including a ``name`` argument.
 This model is named ``Simple Regression -- Matrix Specification``.

-The third component of our code creates an ``MxData`` object.
+The second component of our code creates an ``MxData`` object.
 The example above, reproduced here, first references the object where our data is, then uses the ``type`` argument to specify that this is raw data.

 .. code-block:: r